We’ve all joined our fair share of unproductive meetings.

 Not every meeting is going to go 100% as planned.
 Sometimes the conversation may stray a little off-topic or it may even run over the allotted time.
 Ask your attendees to leave feedback on how the meeting went, or even provide a score from 1 to 10.

-If things could have gone better, ask for details on ways it can be improved upon in the future.
+If things could have gone better, use a meeting feedback tool like Fellow to ask for details on ways it can be improved upon in the future.

 Stay on topic!